Turkish War of Independence: Jurisdictional conflict: March 1920 – January 1921

-Dissolution of the Ottoman Parliament
+Decapitation of the Istanbul government

 As they were negotiating the partition of the Ottoman Empire, the Allies were growing increasingly concerned about the Turkish National Movement.
-To this end, the Allied occupational authorities in Istanbul began planning a raid to arrest nationalist politicians and journalists along with occupying military and police installations and government buildings.
-On 16 March 1920, the raid was carried out; several Royal Navy warships were anchored in the Galata Bridge to support British forces, including the Indian Army, while they carried out the arrests and occupied several government buildings in the early hours of the morning.
+To this end, the Allied occupational authorities in Istanbul began to plan a raid to arrest nationalist politicians and journalists along with occupying military and police installations and government buildings.
+On 16 March 1920, the coup was carried out; several Royal Navy warships were anchored in the Galata Bridge to support British forces, including the Indian Army, while they carried out the arrests and occupied several government buildings in the early hours of the morning.

 An Indian Army operation, the Şehzadebaşı raid, resulted in 5 Ottoman soldiers from the 10th Infantry Division being killed when troops raided their barracks.
-Among those arrested included senior leadership of the Turkish National Movement and former members of the CUP.
+Among those arrested were the senior leadership of the Turkish National Movement and former members of the CUP.
 150 arrested Turkish politicians accused of war crimes were interned in Malta and became known as the Malta exiles.

 Mustafa Kemal was ready for this move.
-He warned all the nationalist organisations that there would be misleading declarations from the capital.
+He warned all the Nationalist organisations that there would be misleading declarations from the capital.
 He warned that the only way to counter Allied movements was to organise protests.
 He declared "Today the Turkish nation is called to defend its capacity for civilization, its right to life and independence – its entire future".
-Kemal was extensively familiar with the Arab Revolt and British involvement.
-He managed to stay one step ahead of the occupying Allies.
-This—as well as his other abilities—gave him considerable authority among the revolutionaries.

 On 18 March, the Chamber of Deputies declared that it was unacceptable to arrest five of its members, and dissolved itself.
 Mehmed VI confirmed this and declared the end of Constitutional Monarchy and a return to absolutism.
-With the lower elected Chamber of Deputies shuttered, the Constitution terminated, and the capital occupied; Mehmed VI, his cabinet, and the appointed Senate were all that was left of the Ottoman government.
-The dissolution of the Ottoman Parliament had left the sultan as the sole political authority of the Empire.
-But the sultan depended on British support to maintain control over what was left of the empire.
-By April 1920, the Sublime Porte only had effective control over the city of Istanbul, as its capitulation gave Mustafa Kemal legitimacy to be the sole representative of the Turkish people, and consolidated his position as the leader of Turkish resistance against the Allies.
+University students were forbidden from joining political associations inside and outside the classroom.
+With the lower elected Chamber of Deputies shuttered, the Constitution terminated, and the capital occupied; Sultan Vahdettin, his cabinet, and the appointed Senate were all that remained of the Ottoman government, and were basically a puppet regime of the Allied powers.
+Grand Vizier Salih Hulusi Pasha declared Mustafa Kemal's struggle legitimate, and resigned after less than a month in office.
+In his place, Damat Ferid Pasha returned to the premiership.
+The Sublime Porte's decapitation by the Entente allowed Mustafa Kemal to consolidate his position as the sole leader of Turkish resistance against the Allies, and to that end made him the legitimate representative of the Turkish people.